| |

 the people found driving on icy rooms.”

-While the Baltimore Aquarium was initially reluctant
+RESULTS: While the Baltimore Aquarium was initially reluctant

 to be involved with any ad, they were very, very impressed